kennic/NKButton/README.md

 button.borderColors[[.highlight, .selected]] = .black
 ```

+## Dependency

-NKButton uses [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView) for loading indicator, so it currently has 32 animation types
+NKButton uses [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView) for loading indicator, so it currently has 32 animation types.

 NKButton uses [FrameLayoutKit](https://github.com/kennic/FrameLayoutKit) for content layout so you can customize the layout easily

-## Extension
-[NKSparkleButton](https://github.com/kennic/NKSparkleButton) subclasses NKButton to have sparkle effect on tap

 ## Author